 - Cultural Programs (including maritime history, language and navigation)

-500 Sails conducts its canoe building activities in a warehouse in Lower Base, Saipan where both Chamorro and Carolinian sailing canoes will be built based on traditional designs.
-To keep the costs down, speed the building time, and ensure long lasting canoes, both the hull and outrigger will be made of fiberglass, using modern boat-building processes.
+500 Sails canoe building takes place in a warehouse in Lower Base, Saipan.
+The canoes are based on Chamorro and Carolinian traditional designs.
+To keep the costs down, speed the building time, and ensure long lasting canoes, both the hull and outrigger are made of fiberglass, using modern boat-building processes.
 The expected life span of a 500 Sails canoe is over 100 years.

 Participants in the canoe building program will work together to build canoes that they will own.
 Participants need only pay the cost of materials.
 Financial assistance for indigenous Chamorros and Carolinians is available based on need is provided through an Administration for Native Americans (ANA) Social & Economic Development Strategies (SEDS) grant.
 The grant, entitled "500 Sails – Improving Health Outcomes Through Traditional Maritime Activities", aims to improve the health of the indigenous community by encouraging and enabling widespread participation in traditional Chamorro and Carolinian proa construction and sailing.
 In addition to the ANA SEDS grant, grant funding for 500 Sails programs has been provided by the Northern Marianas Humanities Council, and the Commonwealth Council for Arts and Culture (CCAC).
 Our canoe house "Guma Sakman" and indoor boatyard are provided by the Department of Lands and Natural Resources with the support of the Office of the Governor of the CNMI.

 Our financial and in-kind supporters in the business community include: